-Enhance your estate planning and self-managed super offering to clients with specialist estate and trustee services from our trustee business, Australian Executor Trustees
+Enhance your estate planning offering to clients with specialist estate and trustee services from Australian Executor Trustees Limited.

-Australian Executor Trustees (AET) is the Trustee Services division of IOOF and has a long and proud history, spanning over 130 years.
+Australian Executor Trustees Limited is part of the IOOF group and has a long and proud history, spanning over 130 years.

-AET can partner with you to provide specialist services that enhance your offering to your clients.
+They can partner with you to provide specialist estate and trustee services that enhance your offering to your clients.

 - The AET private ancillary fund structure is created during your client’s lifetime and continues in perpetuity.